ubiome-opensource/microbiome-tools/docs/howto/Working with your raw data.md

 **taxon** and **parent**: these help identify the ranking in a more precise way by pointing out which tax_ranks are subsets of which.
 For example, Bacteroidia above has a parent = 976, meaning that it is a subset of the taxon 976, Bacteroidetes.
 When you follow the various taxons and parents up the chain, you’ll see they all end in the superkingdom Bacteria, which has a taxon of 2.
 The values for these numbers, incidentally, are taxonomical numbers from the curated database at NCBI, the national bioinformatics center run by the U.S. government.
 Enter the number into the taxonomy browser at the [NCBI Taxonomy Browser](http://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Undef&id=2&lvl=3&srchmode=1&keep=1&unlock) and you can learn as much as you want about that organism.

-**tax_color** doesn’t matter for this anaysis, but uBiome software uses this to colorize their pretty graphs to make them more readable.
+**tax_color** doesn’t matter for this analysis, but uBiome software uses this to colorize some of the graphs to make them more readable.

+Getting to know these taxonomy fields is not very complicated and soon it will be second nature.

 # Using the uBiome CSV file